phillmv/okayfail.com-old/_posts/2011-07-21-howto-timelapse-nytimes.md

 ---
 layout: post
-title: HOWTO: Make a screenshot timelapse video.
+title: "HOWTO: Make a screenshot timelapse video."
 ---

 After I posted that [nytimes-lapse](http://okayfail.com/2011/nytimes-timelapse.html) video earlier this week a lot of people wrote in asking me about how it was accomplished.